Signatures

 A message authentication code (MAC) is a bit of data that's used to verify which entity sent a message, and to ensure that a message hasn't been modified.
 The basic idea is to feed a shared secret (a password) along with a message through a hash function.
 The hash output is a MAC.
 You send the MAC along with the message to some recipient.

 A recipient that also knows the shared secret can produce their own MAC and compare it to the one provided.
 Hash functions have a simple contract: if you feed them the same input twice you'll get the exact same output.
-If the input is different -- even by a single bit -- the output will be totally different.
+If the input is different -- even by a single bit -- the output will very likely be totally different.
 If the recipient's MAC matches the one sent with the message, it can be confident that the message was sent by another entity that knows the shared secret.
 Assuming only trusted entities know the shared secret, the recipient can trust the message.

 Hash functions are also one-way: it's computationally infeasible to take the output of a hash function and reconstruct its input.
 This is critical to maintaining the confidentiality of a shared secret: otherwise an attacker could snoop your MACs, reverse your hash function, and figure out your secrets.